Yvette Phillips: Confessions of a Vintage Fabric Addict

 A pivotal portrait

-After a period working in the music industry as product and production manager for the band Oasis, I eventually returned to my artistic roots after my children were born.
+After a period of working in the music industry as a product and production manager for the band Oasis, I eventually returned to my artistic roots after my children were born.
 A turning point was the day I made a textile collage of my four-year-old daughter.

 I’d been collecting vintage textiles for a while at that point and was making and selling soft furnishings, as that was something I could work around having small children.
 Although I used to draw my son when he was little, when it came to my daughter I suddenly had the idea of making her portrait using some beautiful vintage fabric I had in front of me.